dxrgrabowski/dxrgrabowski.github.io/source/_posts/2-syscalls-asm-glibc.md

 which is resolving symbols relocating adresses from relative to absolute and making final excutable format, sets up the entry point, the sections (text, data, etc.), and the memory layout necessary for the operating system to run the program.
 </details>

+## Invoking syscalls and register usage
 The syscall instruction invokes the syscall with the code contained in the rax register.
-Then, depending on the code, arguments are required, which are successively passed in rdi, rsi, rdx, r10, r8, r9, this is the convention adopted. [here](https://x64.syscall.sh/) you can find list of all syscalls on x86-64 to see how it look like.
+Then, depending on the code, arguments are required, which are successively passed in rdi, rsi, rdx, r10, r8, r9, this is the convention adopted.
+### List of syscalls
+[here](https://x64.syscall.sh/) you can find list of all syscalls on x86-64 to see how it look like.
+### Performance metrics of smallet assembly program in terms of instructions:
 ```java
 0.10   msec task-clock:u            #    0.257 CPUs utilized
 1      page-faults:u                #    9.980 K/sec